PuneetGopinath/switch-theme-js/README.md

 These are the frequently asked questions:

 ### 1. What happens actually
-This is a basic JS code, that stores the theme name in a cookie that stays for 10 days and adds the theme name to the class list of the body.
+This is a basic JS code, that stores the theme name in a cookie that stays for 10 days and adds the theme name to the `data-theme` attribute of the html tag.

 ### 2. How to design a theme?
 You need to know CSS for that.

 1. Think of a cool theme name
-2. To select the theme in CSS, use `.theme_name` where `theme_name` is your theme name
+2. To select the theme in CSS, use `[data-theme="themeName"]` where `themeName` is your theme name
 3. To add a button for user to switch the theme, use the html `a` tag e.g. `<a href="javascript:switchTheme('dark', 'white');">Dark theme</a>`
 4. Add `onload="getTheme();"` to your `body` tag
 5. Add `<script async defer src="https://cdn.jsdelivr.net/gh/PuneetGopinath/switch-theme-js@main/src/switch.js"></script>` in the head tag.